Speedups of linearly recurrent subshifts: Introduction

 Throughout this paper, we assume that $X$ is a Cantor set and $T: X \to X$ is continuous and invertible.
 We assume that the jump-function is continuous, injective (i.e., $T^{p(x)}(x) \neq T^{p(y)}(y)$ whenever $x \neq y$) and is such that $S$ is again invertible.
 Since the space $X$ is compact, this implies in particular that $p$ is bounded, so that

 and that every $T$-orbit falls apart in a finite number of $S$-orbits.
-The maximum $c$ of these numbers of $S$-orbits is called the {\em orbit number} and $c \leq \max_x p(x)$.
-The result \cite[Proposition 2.2]{AAO18} (and also \cite[Proposition 4.1.2]{Ash}) tells us that if $(X,T)$ is a minimal Cantor system with a continuous speedup $S = T^p$, then $p$ is continuous if and only if it is bounded.
+The maximum $c$ of these numbers of $S$-orbits is called the {\em orbit number} and $c \leq p_{\max}$.
+Ash~\cite[Proposition 4.1.2]{Ash} (and also \cite[Proposition 2.2]{AAO18}) tells us that if $(X,T)$ is a minimal Cantor system with a continuous speedup $S = T^p$, then $p$ is continuous if and only if it is bounded.

 A general question is which properties the speedup $(X,S)$ inherits from $(X,T)$.
 Transitivity and minimality are not inherited in general.
 To illustrate this, assume that $\{X_1, X_2\}$ is a non-trivial clopen partition of the Cantor set $X$.
 If $p(x)$ is the first return time to the partition element that $x$ belongs to, then $S = T^p$ has $X_1$ and $X_2$ as invariant subsets.
+For subshifts, the extreme case of this is $p(x) = \min\{ n \geq 1 : x_n = x_0\}$.
+For the (one-sided) Fibonacci substitution shift ($0 \to 1, 1 \to 10$), with fixed point

+the speedup with the above jump function uses the return words $A = 0$, $b=01$ of $0$, and $C = 10$, $D=100$ as alphabet.
+The sequence $\rho$ falls apart in $c=2$ orbits of the speedup:

+That is, as the relevant theory \cite{Dur98, HZ98} (and also~\cite{AAO18, AO24}) predicts, the speedup renders two copies of the Fibonacci substitution shift, precisely that are disjoint.

 For this reason, we will assume throughout that our speedups are transitive.
+A simple non-constant, non-first-return mechanism of the jump-function that retains transitivity, e.g.\ in the two-sided Fibonacci substitution shift, is \\

-However, the transitive speedup of a minimal system is again minimal, see Proposition~\ref{prop:min}.
+\\ where the dot stands directly after the zero-th position in the words of the cylinder sets.
+The figure indicates how $S$-orbits go through $\sigma$-orbits.
+The transitive speedup of a minimal system is again minimal, as we show in Proposition~\ref{prop:min}.